Purim Gets Naughty

 Like this article?
 Sign up for our Daily Digest to get Tablet Magazine’s new content in your inbox each morning.

-Video: How to bake the perfect batch of triangular cookies for Purim—with homemade fruit filling
+Video: Bake the perfect batch of triangular cookies for the holiday—with homemade fruit filling